roman-milk/roman-milk.github.io/student-teacher.md

  Her student had a grip of a nipple threatening to twist it.
 What was more painful was a sudden realisation of what was meant when she called her a doll.
 The girl was mad!
 She tried to pull back away from the tightening grip on a painful nipple.

  "An adjustment to this top will have it looking so bad I'll just have to report you to security," Paula announced, with a devious smile upon her face.
 Her free hand gripped the little piece of material ready to pull it up.
 There was little enough holding her breasts in so the slightest tug would spill them for all to see.
-Report_Story #3